sarl/sarl-jekyll-website/docs/official/tools/Janus.md

 	janus -help

-##2.
-Command-Line Options
+## 2. Command-Line Options

-The complete list of the options is:
+The Janus framework provides options on the command-line.
+The list of the options is displayed below.
+This list includes all the standard modules of Janus.
+If you add an extra module into the classpath of your application, more options may become available.